DEET: Detection in body fluids after swallowing

 DEET may be measured in blood, plasma, or urine by gas or liquid chromatography-mass spectrometry to confirm a diagnosis of poisoning by ingestion (swallowing) of large quantities of DEET in hospitalized patients or to provide evidence in a medicolegal death investigation.
 Blood or plasma DEET concentrations are expected to be in a range of 0.3–3.0 mg/L during the first 8 hours after dermal application in persons using the chemical appropriately, >6 mg/L in intoxicated patients and >100 mg/L in victims of acute intentional oral overdose.

 Interactions

 Limited data indicates that combining insect repellents with DEET and sunscreen decreases the sun protection factor of the sunscreen by about a third.
 Unlike icaridin, the combination also increases the absorption of both significantly.
 When the two need to be used together, the repellent should be applied after the sunscreen has been absorbed, about 30 or more minutes later.

-When DEET is used in combination with insecticides for cockroaches it can strengthen the toxicity of carbamate, an acetylcholinesterase inhibitor.
+When DEET is used in combination with insecticides for cockroaches it can strengthen the toxicity of carbamate insecticides.
 These 1996 findings indicate that DEET has neurological effects on insects in addition to known olfactory effects, and that its toxicity is strengthened in combination with insecticides.